What’s a wet signature? Wet vs. digital signatures compared

 The practice of employing a wet signature carries profound importance across diverse cultures and legal frameworks worldwide.
 Throughout history, it has symbolized dedication, reliability, and accountability.
 Whether formalizing a contract, endorsing a check, or granting consent, the tangible act of signing with pen and paper bears substantial weight and meaning.
 In legal spheres, wet signatures serve as tangible proof of parties’ intentions and commitments, laying the groundwork for upholding rights and responsibilities.

-Wet Signature vs. Digital Signature: A Comparative Analysis
+Wet Signature vs. Digital Signature:

 The emergence of digital signatures has introduced a formidable alternative to traditional wet signatures.
 Unlike wet signatures, digital signatures utilize cryptographic technology to secure and authenticate electronic documents.
 Let’s compare the two:

-Legality and Acceptance:
+Legality and Acceptance

 Wet Signature: Historically recognized and widely accepted in legal and business environments.